-The Tobacco Use Reduction Program (TURP) provides group and individual services for People Living with HIV (PLWH) living in Ingham, Clinton, and Eaton counties.
-TURP provides individual and group counseling/education sessions centered on tobacco use, assistances with individualize tobacco reduction/ quit plans, referrals and assistances overcoming treatment barriers are available for clients receiving care and quit kits which are materials to assist in reducing.
-Due to Covid-19 and are willingness to continue to serving PLWH, services are currently being provided via Zoom video or by phone.
+The Tobacco Use Reduction Program (TURP) provides group and individual services for People Living with HIV (PLWH) living in Ingham County.
+TURP provides individual and group counseling/education sessions centered on reducing tobacco use.
+The program also assists with individualized tobacco reduction/ quit plans, and provides referrals and support with overcoming treatment barriers.
+Clients can also get "quit kits", which are materials to assist in reducing tobacco use.
+Services are currently being provided via Zoom video or by phone.
 Information and assistance is available for the public regarding the use of Nicotine Replacement Therapies and the availability of tobacco treatment services.
 If you have any questions about TURP or would like to receive services, please contact Calvin Wheeler or Tammy Maidlow-Bresnahan.

 Meet the TEAM:

 Renold serves as the program manager, providing support to the TURP team and oversight of program.

 Calvin serves as the program coordinator whose focus is community engagement and outreach, project coordination, grant writing, program promotion, program evaluation and expansion activities, staff capacity building, and facilitation of tobacco Cessation groups.

 Cell: (517) 930-5514